Medicaid Fraud under the False Claims Act

 The Federal False Claims Act allows a whistleblower to recover the U.S. Government’s portion of the Medicaid funds taken by fraud.
 The federal government provides approximately half of the funds spent by Medicaid.

-To speak to a McEldrew Young Purtell whistleblower attorney about reporting Medicaid fraud, call 1-800-590-4116 for a confidential initial legal consultation.
+To speak to a McEldrew Young Purtell Merritt whistleblower attorney about reporting Medicaid fraud, call 1-800-590-4116 for a confidential initial legal consultation.